Where To Eat In Southtown (aka Where To Eat In The King William Historic District)

 Opened in 2006, this artisan sandwich restaurant and taproom has expanded over the years to include both the old Texaco station and the adjacent building where scratch-made sandwiches and pizzas, as well as craft beer and ciders, are served up to hungry lunch go-ers in search of a simple, but tasty midday meal.
 Don’t expect fancy at the Station Cafe, but do expect consistent and scrumptious.

-The Station Cafe has more than 30 hot and cold sandwich options, all under $8/sandwich.
+The Station Cafe has more than 30 hot and cold sandwich options.
 Favorites include the Jalapeño Roast Beef, Turkey Chupacabra, and Garlic Roast Beef.
 Soups, salads, and pizzas are also available if you prefer the non-sandwich route.

 WEBSITE | 701 S St Mary's St, San Antonio, TX 78204